Museum of Modern Art: Exhibition houses

-Artworks
+Collections

-The MoMA is organized around six Curatorial Departments: Architecture and Design, Drawings and Prints, Film, Media and Performance, Painting and Sculpture, and Photography.
+The MoMA is organized around six curatorial departments: Architecture and Design, Drawings and Prints, Film, Media and Performance, Painting and Sculpture, and Photography.

-Considered by many to have the best collection of modern Western masterpieces in the world, the MoMA's holdings include more than 150,000 individual pieces in addition to roughly 22,000 films and 4 million film stills.
+The MoMA's holdings include more than 150,000 individual pieces in addition to roughly 22,000 films and 4 million film stills.
 (Access to the collection of film stills ended in 2002, and the collection is stored in a vault in Hamlin, Pennsylvania.).
 The collection houses such important and familiar works as the following: